akshat1/video-hoarder/README.md

 Unless you are tinkering with the source code, you will want to use the docker image.
 Create a container by running

 ```
-docker run -p 4000:4000 -v ~/download:/app/download --name video-hoarder simiacode/video-hoarder
+docker run -p 80:4000 -v ~/Downloads:/app/download --name video-hoarder simiacode/video-hoarder
 ```

-The app listens on port 4000, and downloads to `/app/download`.
+The app listens on port 4000, and downloads to `/app/download` (inside the container).
+The example command given here binds it to port 80 and ~/Downloads on the host.
 You can bind these to a port and directory location of your choice.

 ## From source